Put your Halloween leftovers to good use by making a pumpkin or winter squash purée, then use it in delicious seasonal suppers and bakes.

 4. Pumpkin & caramel cake

-Layer upon layer of pumpkin-spiced sponge, dulce de leche and cream cheese frosting?
+Who could resist layer upon layer of pumpkin-spiced sponge, dulce de leche and soft cheese frosting?
 This glorious pumpkin & caramel cake is an instant win that uses clever shortcuts to make a towering treat everyone will want to try.
-Decorate with pumpkin-laced cream cheese icing and toasted pecans.
+Decorate with pumpkin-laced soft cheese icing and toasted pecans.

-Bake up more stunning autumn cakes using our favourite recipes.
+Bake more stunning autumn cakes using our favourite recipes.

 5. Pumpkin pie s'mores

-Combine two mouth-watering desserts to create the ultimate Bonfire Night nibble.
-Squidge pumpkin pie and melty marshmallow s'mores together and you get our pumpkin pie s'mores.
-Sandwich your purée and marshmallows between gingernut biscuits and you've got yourself a gooey masterpiece.
+Combine two mouthwatering desserts to create the ultimate Bonfire Night nibble.
+Squidge pumpkin purée and melty marshmallow between ginger nut biscuits for our pumpkin pie s'mores – they're a gooey masterpiece.

 Want to try more campfire treats?
 Check out our 10 super-melty sweet and savoury s'more recipes.